Zions Bancorporation, National Association (NASDAQ:ZION) Announces Quarterly Earnings Results, Beats Estimates By $0.18 EPS

-Zions Bancorporation, National Association (NASDAQ:ZION – Get Free Report) issued its quarterly earnings data on Monday.
-The bank reported $1.28 EPS for the quarter, topping analysts’ consensus estimates of $1.10 by $0.18, Briefing.com reports.
-The company had revenue of $776.00 million during the quarter, compared to the consensus estimate of $761.61 million.
+Zions Bancorporation, National Association (NASDAQ:ZION – Get Free Report) released its quarterly earnings results on Monday.
+The bank reported $1.28 EPS for the quarter, beating the consensus estimate of $1.10 by $0.18, Briefing.com reports.
+The company had revenue of $776.00 million for the quarter, compared to analyst estimates of $761.61 million.
 Zions Bancorporation, National Association had a net margin of 13.53% and a return on equity of 14.13%.
-Zions Bancorporation, National Association’s revenue for the quarter was down .5% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.11 earnings per share.
+The firm’s revenue was down .5% on a year-over-year basis.
+During the same quarter last year, the business earned $1.11 earnings per share.

 Zions Bancorporation, National Association Price Performance

-The company also recently announced a quarterly dividend, which was paid on Thursday, May 23rd.
-Investors of record on Thursday, May 16th were issued a dividend of $0.41 per share.
-This represents a $1.64 dividend on an annualized basis and a dividend yield of 3.22%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, May 23rd.
+Stockholders of record on Thursday, May 16th were issued a $0.41 dividend.
+This represents a $1.64 dividend on an annualized basis and a dividend yield of 3.29%.
 The ex-dividend date of this dividend was Wednesday, May 15th.
-Zions Bancorporation, National Association’s dividend payout ratio (DPR) is 41.21%.
+Zions Bancorporation, National Association’s payout ratio is currently 41.21%.

 Zions Bancorporation, National Association provides various banking products and related services primarily in the states of Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.
 It operates through Zions Bank, California Bank & Trust, Amegy Bank, National Bank of Arizona, Nevada State Bank, Vectra Bank Colorado, and The Commerce Bank of Washington segments.